ObjectBoxPC/gitconfig/README.md

 ## Usage

-Add the contents of this file to your user configuration file, located at `~/.gitconfig` (Unix-like systems, including Linux and macOS/OS X) or `%USERHOME%\.gitconfig` (Windows).
+Add the contents of the `.gitconfig` file here to your user configuration file, located at `~/.gitconfig` (Unix-like systems, including Linux and macOS/OS X) or `%USERHOME%\.gitconfig` (Windows).
 Check for any duplicate settings and adjust as desired.

 ## License